easystats/easystats/paper/paper.md

 - index: 6
   name: Department of Psychology, New York University, New York, NY, USA
 - index: 7
+  name: Department of Applied Mathematics and Statistics, Colorado School of Mines, Golden, CO, USA
+- index: 8
+  name: School of Medicine, Stanford University, Stanford, CA, USA
+- index: 9
   name: School of Psychology, University of Sussex, Brighton, UK
-- index: 8
+- index: 10
   name: Sussex Centre for Consciousness Science, University of Sussex, Brighton, UK
 type: article
 date: "2025-09-02"
 bibliography: paper.bib
 # abstract: |
-#   The R ecosystem for statistical analysis is powerful but fragmented, requiring users to learn and combine numerous packages with inconsistent syntaxes.
-This presents a significant barrier to conducting a seamless and reproducible analytical workflow.
+#   The R ecosystem for statistical analysis is powerful but fragmented, requiring users to learn and combine numerous packages, often with inconsistent syntaxes.
+This presents a significant barrier to building a seamless and reproducible analytical workflow.
 The **easystats** project addresses this challenge by providing a unified and intuitive framework for statistical analysis in R. This ecosystem consists of a suite of interoperable packages, each designed for a specific stage of the statistical workflow.
 By offering a consistent design and syntax across packages, **easystats** simplifies the process of conducting, interpreting, and reporting statistical analyses.
 This lowers the cognitive load for users, making robust statistical methods more accessible to both novices and experts.
 keywords: |
   R; easystats
 acknowledgement: |